Qantas announces New Mastercard Frequent Flyer Card

 'There are more than nine million Qantas Frequent Flyer members are we are investing in making their membership card even more valuable,' says Qantas Loyalty CEO Lesley Grant.
 'Frequent Flyer is one of the core strengths of the Qantas Group portfolio, and it has succeeded because it's members are passionately involved in the program.'

-Due to be released in the third-quarter of 2013, the new chip-enabled card will have a prepaid functionality called Qantas Cash, which will allow members to transfer funds onto the card and use it to purchase items online and at 35 millions locations where MasterCard is accepted.
+Due to be released in the third-quarter of 2013, the new chip-enabled card will have a prepaid functionality called Qantas Cash, which will allow members to transfer funds onto the card and use it to purchase items online and at 35 million locations where MasterCard is accepted.
 Members can also earn points on eligible transactions.

 Consumers should note that this card only acts as a pre-paid card, not a credit or debit card.
-Users will only be able to use the funds that they have pre-loaded, but will be able to use the typical MasterCard functionalities such as PayPass and BPay.
+Users will only be able to use the funds that they have pre-loaded but will be able to use the typical MasterCard functionalities such as PayPass and BPay.

-It also doubles as a travel card, where members will be able to withdraw up to nine different foreign currencies from over 2.1 millions ATMs in Australia and other countries - in addition to its existing functions like faster check-in and acting as a boarding pass.
+It also doubles as a travel card, where members will be able to withdraw up to nine different foreign currencies from over 2.1 million ATMs in Australia and other countries - in addition to its existing functions like faster check-in and acting as a boarding pass.

-Several layers of security are included in the Qantas Frequent Flyer Mastercard, such as a chip, PIN and signature to authorise transactions, along with MasterCard's Zero Liability fraud protection program - incredibly useful if you're travel card is stolen on a holiday.
+Several layers of security are included in the Qantas Frequent Flyer Mastercard, such as a chip, PIN and signature to authorise transactions, along with MasterCard's Zero Liability fraud protection program - incredibly useful if your travel card is stolen on a holiday.

 'By diversifying the uses of the card and creating a new way to earn Frequent Flyer points, we are increasing engagement levels of our members and the value of the program to our partners.'